 40.015 COMPETITIVE BIDDING

-Except as otherwise specifically permitted by these rules, public improvement contracts shall be awarded by competitive bidding. /f the public improvement contract includes design aspects, including value engineering under a CM/GC covered project, the City may award the contract by a competitive proposal process.
+Except as otherwise specifically permitted by these rules, public improvement contracts shall be awarded by competitive bidding.
+If the public improvement contract includes design aspects, including value engineering under a CM/GC covered project, the City may award the contract by a competitive proposal process.

 40.020 FIRST TIER SUBCONTRACTOR NOTICE